Here are sensible defaults I reach for when spinning up a Postgres‑backed service.

 - Partial indexes for soft‑deleted rows (e.g.,

-). - Composite indexes in the query order you filter/sort.
+WHERE deleted_at IS NULL). - Composite indexes in the query order you filter/sort.

 Migrations